Education - ProfessionalMaster of Professional Education (MPEd)

 I really appreciate the quick responses and support from the graduate office.
 As well, the online librarian assistance is extremely helpful.

 It’s a tie: Make it Stick and Outliers.

 Have you taken any professional courses that Western makes available to grad students?

 I attended the resume and cover letter workshops, as well as the career day.
 I also met one-on-one with a resume consultant.
 I participated in the career center’s video recording interview process as well.
 It benefited me by improving my resume, cover letter, and interview skills.

-Our Master of Professional Education (MPEd) is designed to prepare candidates for advanced success in leadership and/or teaching roles.
-It is a course-based degree (with a final capstone project) that prepares students to solve real problems in local settings of professional practice.
+Many of our Master of Professional Education (MPEd) programs are fully online graduate degree programs.
+These programs are designed to prepare candidates for advanced success in leadership and/or teaching roles.
+These are course-based degrees (i.e., no thesis requirement, but with a final capstone project, or internship) that prepare students to solve real problems in local settings of professional practice.